UMD-ARLIS/Graph-Benchmarking-Project/Code/Graph_Problems/GraphMatching/README.md

 8 3.07613e-06 8.3829e-06
 ```

-Indiacting 8 Matches in the time stipulated
+Indicating 8 Matches in the time stipulated

 ### Small